chef/chef-web-docs/chef_master/source/resource_service.rst

 .. note:: To manage a Microsoft Windows service with a ``Manual`` startup type, the **windows_service** resource must be used.

+``:nothing``
+   .. tag resources_common_actions_nothing

+   This resource block does not act unless notified by another resource to take action.
+Once notified, this resource block either runs immediately or is queued up to run at the end of the Chef Client run.

+   .. end_tag
 Properties
 =====================================================